yaikobzeray/dev-journal/activity_log.md

 Set up FastAPI dependency injection for DB sessions and auth.
 Clean pattern — much easier to test than Django's request object.

 *Logged at 16:36 · Commit #5 · Salzburg, Austria 🇦🇹*

+## [GENERAL] Thursday, 18 January 2024 — Entry 1

+Organized the project board and closed stale issues.
+Good hygiene for the repo.

+*Logged at 16:36 · Commit #1 · Salzburg, Austria 🇦🇹*